This vibrant spring soup is everything good about spring! Bright green and fresh, it features green peas, spinach, chives and mint.

 Many congratulations to Anya and Masha on a gorgeous book!
 The vibrant colors of the recipes and photographs are a testament to your commitment to making wellness a truly exciting and magical way to live.

-Here are a few of our favorite spring vegetable recipes:
+Outside of this spring soup, here are a few of our favorite spring vegetable recipes:

 - Spring Vegetarian Spaghetti Carbonara